 The majority of the budget money came from insurance money from the destroyed Twin Towers ($1 billion), the State of New York ($250 million), and the Port Authority ($1 billion), which sold bonds and raised bridge and tunnel tolls with up to 56%.

-7. The tower features a 3-storey observation deck
+7. The tower features a 3-story observation deck

 Even though there are only 94 floors inside the tower, the top floor is marked as floor 104.
 3 of these top floors, 100, 101, and 102, are home to an observation deck that opened its doors on May 29, 2015.